lobre/bow/README.md

 touch assets/style.css
 ```

+It is now the time to start implementing our go code!
+Create a `main.go`.

 You will need a `fs.FS` for those just created assets and templates.
 It is recommended to use an embed, so that they will be contained in your final binary.
 Add this at the top of your `main.go` file.

 ```